Djalaluddin Airport: Facilities and development

-The new two-story terminal building spans nearly 12000 m2 and can accommodate 2,500 passengers, replacing the old terminal, which had a capacity of only 250.
-Built between 2013 and 2015 with funding from the central government, the ground floor houses check-in counters, drop-off and baggage claim areas, as well as spaces for the public and staff.
+Built between 2013 and 2015 with funding from the central government, the new two-story terminal building spans nearly 12000 m2 with 2 aerobridges and can accommodate 2,500 passengers, replacing the old terminal, which had a capacity of only 250.
+The ground floor houses check-in counters, drop-off and baggage claim areas, as well as spaces for the public and staff.
 The second floor features a spacious waiting room, along with additional public and employee areas.
 The terminal includes various amenities, such as mosques on both floors, lactation rooms, escalators, elevators, toilets, and wheelchairs for passengers with disabilities or medical conditions.
 There are also two medium-sized lounges, a spacious smoking room, and four X-ray units—three for passengers and one for cargo.
 Additionally, the parking area has been expanded from 3902 m2, which previously accommodated 150 cars, to 46411 m2, allowing for over 1,000 vehicles.

 The airport is equipped with two airbridges and a newly constructed apron measuring 230 x 80 meters, enabling it to accommodate up to three Boeing 737 Next Generation and MAX aircraft, along with two ATR-72 planes.
 The airport's runway, currently 2,500 meters by 45 meters, was originally slated for an extension to 3,000 meters by 2019.
 However, as of 2022, the extension has yet to be realized.
+The plan was revived in 2023, with the airport envisioned to serve Hajj flights and be equipped with a parallel taxiway.